MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

    ```

-## Create a quantum workspace
+## Create an Azure Quantum workspace

-In order to create a new quantum workspace, you'll need to know:
+In order to create a new Azure Quantum workspace, you'll need to know:

 - The location or Azure region name where the resource will live.
-You can use the [list of regions and their resource manager codes](https://github.com/Azure/azure-extensions-cli#regions) supported by the Azure CLI tool. (e.g. "westus")
+You can use the [list of regions and their resource manager codes](https://github.com/Azure/azure-extensions-cli#regions) supported by the Azure CLI tool (for example, **westus**).
-- The resource group associated with the new workspace. (e.g. "MyResourceGroup").
+- The resource group associated with the new workspace. (for example, **MyResourceGroup**).
 - An storage account on the same resource group and subscription than the quantum workspace.
-It's possible to [create a new storage account from the Az CLI tool](https://docs.microsoft.com/cli/azure/storage/account?view=azure-cli-latest&preserve-view=true#az_storage_account_create). (e.g. "MyStorageAccount")
+It's possible to [create a new storage account from the Az CLI tool](https://docs.microsoft.com/cli/azure/storage/account?view=azure-cli-latest&preserve-view=true#az_storage_account_create). (for example, **MyStorageAccount**)
-- The name of the quantum workspace to create. (e.g. "MyQuantumWorkspace")
+- The name of the quantum workspace to create. (for example, **MyQuantumWorkspace**)

-And then you can create it using the following command, using the previuos examples:
+And then you can create it using the following command, using the previous examples:

 ```dotnetcli
 az quantum workspace create -l westus -g MyResourceGroup -w MyQuantumWorkspace -sa MyStorageAccount
 ```

 > [!NOTE]
-> Adding/removing Providers from a quantum workspace using the Az CLI is still not supported.
-For now, you'll need to [use the Azure portal](xref:microsoft.quantum.workspaces-portal) to do this part.
+> Adding or removing providers from a workspace using the Az CLI is not currenly supported.
+For now, you'll need to [use the Azure portal](xref:microsoft.quantum.workspaces-portal) to modify a workspace.

 ## Delete a quantum workspace